gardener/gardener-extension-shoot-cert-service/docs/usage/request_cert.md

 ### DNS provider
 In order to issue certificates for a custom domain you need to specify a DNS provider which is permitted to create DNS records for subdomains of your requested domain in the certificate.
 For example, if you request a certificate for `host.example.com` your DNS provider must be capable of managing subdomains of `host.example.com`.

-DNS providers are specified in the shoot manifest:
+DNS providers are normally specified in the shoot manifest.

+If the `DNSProvider` replication feature is enabled, an provider can alternatively defined in the shoot cluster.

+#### Provider in the shoot manifest

+Example for a provider in the shoot manifest:

 ```yaml
 kind: Shoot